toltalchaos/shop-os/README.md

 - add background and set colours to other pages
 - add site design options such as branding figures/images
     - 2 options for site logos - large - small
-- order status "status" title to be a DDL component
-    - order placed
-    - order confirmed (awaiting payment)
-    - order processing
-    - order shipped
-    - order complete
-    - ...

 - cart/checkout
     - items availability/invintory is updated